arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 - `ArduinoBLE.h` enables support for Bluetooth® Low Energy (BLE) communication.
 Install it by searching for it in the Library Manager.
 - `Ethernet.h` enables Ethernet support for Modbus TCP communication.
 - `ArduinoModbus.h` and `ArduinoRS485.h` manage the Modbus TCP protocol.
-Search for them in the Library Manager to install them.
+Search for **ArduinoModbus** and **ArduinoRS485** in the Library Manager to install them.
 - `ArduinoIoTCloud.h` enables Arduino Cloud integration.
-Search for it in the Library Manager to install it.
+Search for **ArduinoIoTCloud** in the Library Manager to install it.
 - `Arduino_ConnectionHandler.h` manages the board's internet connectivity.
-Search for it in the Library Manager to install it.
+Search for **Arduino_ConnectionHandler** in the Library Manager to install it.

 There is a header included in the project code for the Arduino Cloud configuration: